homan-uppu/writing/2-Essays/Winners take all.md

 <Footnote number={4}>
 To be clear, when I say "outcomes" I only mean external outcomes: wealth, status, etc. It could be the case that the person who makes baskets is much happier.
 </Footnote>

+Countries too are becoming winner takes all.
+Most countries will not be able to afford basic income for their people.
+They will rely on the winners to help out and that help will come with conditions which will make the receivers of help become more like the winners culturally and otherwise.

 </Footnotes>